sophiabanda/quotes-library/README.md

 ### _*Upcoming Features*_

 - API implementation for a more exploratory experience
+- Working search functionality
-- Enhancements to the ease of use and UX
+- Enhancements to the ease of use and UX (interconnectedness)
 - Single view option
 - Downloads